-The Data and Analysis team record a maximum advertised price (based on data published on all the local estate agents' websites) and also the last known price advertised before a property is sold.
+The Data and Analysis team record a maximum advertised price (based on data provided by Cortex Technologies Limited, collated from the local estate agents' websites) and also the last known price advertised before a property is sold.
 Both figures are subject to a small degree of error due to lag in collecting the data, but the method is consistent over time.
 As such, it is felt that there is value in including an analysis of the trends in these figures, however the potential error should be borne in mind when looking at absolute values.